dlang/DIPs/README.md

    document can act as a final specification for implementing it upstream.
    Usually DIP that is only `Approved` will have remarks regarding what needs to be cleaned up in spec before it can be finalized.
+5. If DIP was rejected during the formal review, it can't be ressurrected again.
+New DIP on similar topic may be submitted but it must be feature different solution.

 ### Collaborating on DIPs